 Higher education is a valuable commodity in today’s society.
-It elevates students’ personal leadership, character and critical thinking skills while in a school setting, but also prepares them for a myriad careers later in life.
+It elevates the student’s personal leadership, character and critical thinking skills, but also prepares them for myriad careers later in life.

 Karen Buck (Turtle Clan) has taken those lessons to heart.
 With a Bachelor’s and two Master’s degrees under her belt already, she has been working seemingly non-stop to earn her doctorate of education (Ed.D) from St. John Fisher College over a vigorous 28 months.
 Karen successfully defended her dissertation in the summer of 2018.